2014–15 Burton Albion F.C. season

-The 2014-15 season is Burton Albion's sixth consecutive season in League Two.
+The 2014–15 season was Burton Albion's sixth consecutive season in League Two.
 They finished 6th in the previous season but failed to get promotion via the playoffs.
 It was Gary Rowett's third season as manager of the club, he would leave in November to join Birmingham City.
 The club would appoint former Chelsea striker Jimmy Floyd Hasselbaink and under his leadership the club finished first earning promotion to the Football League One for the first time in the club's history.